Back Pain and Getting VA Disability for Arthritis is a Double Pain in the Neck

 Depending on the type of arthritis you have, the warning signs will show up in different ways.
 Ankylosing spondylitis is a form that sets in when you are under 45 years old.
 The pain comes on during the night, which is going to cause insomnia or symptoms similar to sleep apnea.
 Blood tests can show heightened inflammation and pain when you are still for a long time (like in bed.)
 Osteoarthritis happens in more concentrated spaces and might have started at a specific point.
 If you have back pain in a specific spot ever since you fell off of that truck, that might be osteoarthritis.

 Arthritis in the shoulder and neck could be rheumatoid arthritis.
-It begins in smaller joints like fingers and elbows, but can also affect your joints at the base of your skull.
+It begins in smaller joints like fingers and elbows, but can also affect the joints at the base of your skull.
 Turning your head side to side, or looking up and down would all become limited as RA sets in around those joints.
 Osteoarthritis is not going to spread.
 It is like not having enough cushion around your joints.
 Rheumatoid arthritis is the opposite.
 It is like having too much fluid around your joints, so they become swollen.

 If rheumatoid arthritis is spreading around your body, your VA rating should take that into account.
 You can get a higher VA rating for arthritis that causes incapacitating episodes than you can for monthly pains in your neck.